aashitiwari102/Humsafar/README.md

 # Humsafar

-Humsafar addresses the problem of tourist safety through a multimodal AI-powered mobile and web application.
-It combines AI, Blockchain, Geo-fencing, and GPS tracking to offer secure, real-time protection for travellers.
+Humsafar is a multimodal AI-powered mobile and web app that enhances tourist safety using AI, Blockchain, Geo-fencing, and GPS tracking.

+Each traveller gets a blockchain-based digital ID to securely store essential documents.
+The system employs AI-driven anomaly detection and real-time monitoring to calculate a Tourist Safety Score.
+In emergencies, a one-tap panic button or automatic alerts (triggered by anomalies or geo-fence breaches) notify authorities and contacts instantly.

+By integrating text, voice, GPS, and blockchain data, Humsafar ensures smart, real-time protection and situational awareness for travellers.

 ## Prerequisites